jianhuabi/tkg-standlone-lab/Readme.md

 To install `Harbor`, you simply need to follow below script.

 >Note: For my script, I leverage aws route53 DNS server to resolve Harbor homepage URL.
-You could simply leverage IP address but you need to replace Harbor clusterissuer selfsign yaml with your public access IPs
+You could simply leverage IP address but you need to replace Harbor clusterissuer selfsign yaml with your public access IPs.
+If you are leverging public signed Harbor certificate, you must first login to Route53 to prepare a `CNAME` record with domain set to someting like `*.YOURCLUSTER.tkg-aws-e2-lab.winterfell.be`

 ```bash
 ./scripts/07-deploy-harbor-with-selfsign.sh